Start9Labs/docs/src/guides/device-guides/mac/mac-tor.md

     ```admonish warning

     Homebrew uses Google Analytics to collect anonymous usage data.
-You can deselect the option to share usage data by [opting out](https://docs.brew.sh/Analytics#opting-out)
+You can deselect the option to share usage data by <a href="https://docs.brew.sh/Analytics#opting-out" target="_blank">opting out</a>
     ```

 ## Install Tor